anilkumbalam/tenet-content/articles/antennas-performance.md

 **Key Insight**: Antennas determine not just where energy goes, but how much of it can be captured.

+## The Deeper Principle: Why Antennas Behave This Way

+There is a deeper principle that explains many of the behaviours discussed so far.

+The radiation pattern of an antenna is determined by how current is distributed over its physical structure.

+In mathematical terms, the far-field radiation pattern is related to the spatial Fourier transform of the current distribution along the antenna.

+This leads to a powerful relationship:

+- A **small antenna**, where current is confined to a small region, produces radiation over a wide range of angles

+- A **large antenna**, where current is spread over a larger region, produces radiation concentrated in specific directions

+This is the same principle seen in signal processing:

+- A short signal in time has a wide frequency spectrum

+- A long signal in time has a narrow spectrum

+In antennas, this becomes:

+- **Narrow current distribution → Wide radiation pattern**
+- **Wide current distribution → Narrow beam**

+### Why This Matters in Practice

+This principle explains several real-world observations:

+Compact IoT antennas are inherently omnidirectional High-gain antennas require physical size or arrays Beamforming systems work by controlling current distribution across multiple elements

+It also explains a key engineering limitation:

+> A physically small antenna cannot produce a highly directional beam.

+This is not a design limitation.
+It is a fundamental consequence of how electromagnetic radiation works.

 ## Real-World Mistake: Cable Loss

 One of the most overlooked issues in wireless systems is cable loss.
 The signal between the transmitter and antenna travels through a cable and this cable introduces attenuation.